Letheward/NoCS/07 Chords.md

  3 8 1 6 e 4 9 2 7 0 5 t 3 8 1 6 e 4 9 2 7 0 5 t
 ~~~

+We then made chords base on seconds

 ## Function Axis System

+TODO

 `0` as Tonic